Sunny6889/tron-docker-main/metric_monitor/push_mode/README.md

 ## Questions & Troubleshooting
-The guidance provided above consists of tested solutions that fulfill specific security requirements.
+This guidance consists of tested solutions that fulfill specific security requirements.
 If these configurations don't address your customized monitoring needs, please refer to the [official Thanos documentation](https://thanos.io/tip/thanos/quick-tutorial.md/) for more detailed configuration options.
 Should you encounter any challenges during implementation, please raise issue in [GitHub](https://github.com/tronprotocol/tron-docker/issues) following the template guidance.